 Are you ready to start working on your app’s growth? – Let’s go to the next chapter where we’ll show you how to analyze data in order to maximize your marketing efforts.

-Chapter 2 – Data Analyzing
+Chapter 2 – App Marketing Analytics

 You’ll all set to dive into the next chapter and learn more about how to attract users for your app!

 Measuring and analyzing for the sake of doing it won’t get you far.
 You must know what is your motivation and reason for running analyses and how they can help you.
 Which aspect of your business do you want to measure?

 Understand the problem you are trying to solve or insights you are trying to get when beginning to analyze your data.

 - Establish benchmark and clear goals